 So I rewrote them.
 Hurrah!
 This is an exhaustive list based off of my notes, so bookmark it if you don’t have a lot of time right now.
-I didn’t make these up, and my interpretations are strongly influenced by my buddies from Rockstar and events in my life.
+I didn’t make these up, and my interpretations are strongly influenced by my buddies and events in my life.

 The Map is Not the Territory

 In the early 1900s, scientists and professional athletes the world over were adamant that the four minute mile, or running a mile in less than four minutes, was impossible.
 Literally, the human body couldn’t do it.
 That was the map that professional athletes followed.
 In 1954, Roger Bannister broke the four minute mile by just under a second.
 That same year the record was broken again, and again, and again.
 Obviously, the human body, or the territory, was completely different than we had perceived it to be.
 Once people realized this, the map changed, and people started doing what was once considered impossible.